-He’d gone from the crumbling city, to the stifling rule filled camp, to this town, to this home.
+He’d gone from the crumbling city to the stifling rule filled camp, to this town, to this home.
 He understood the world would never be safe.

-He walked up the creaky stairs that had survived centuries and envisioned what this place would look like come spring.
+He walked up to the creaky stairs that had survived centuries and envisioned what this place would look like come spring.
 Apples growing in the orchards.
 Grass growing in the fields.
 Building and laughing, and a tire swing out back.

 He crawled into bed next to his mother.
 Her soft breathing told him she was barely asleep.